-In recent years, Tulum has become one of the most traveled to places (especially during COVID).
-Next time you visit here, make sure to check out places listed below, for your next insta worthy shots!
+In recent years, Tulum has become one of the best destinations to travel to.
+Next time you visit here, make sure to check out places listed below, for your next Instagram worthy shots!

 This place gets super crowded, so get here right when it opens, which is 8:20am (odd time I know lol).
 First, you will have to take a cold shower to ensure you do not have any sunscreen on you that may damage the ecosystem in the cenotes.
 You can easily spend few hours here, especially if there are not that many people.
 If you are lucky, you may be able to swim with some turtles that are native inhabitants to this place!
 Entrance fee is 180 pesos per person, and they have plenty of parking.